 A: Change the eyelid angle, iris visibility, highlight size, and eyebrow position.
 Wide eyes with large highlights feel surprised or excited, while half-closed eyes with smaller highlights feel tired, calm, or suspicious.

-Related face expression practice
+Related anime drawing practice

 Once the eye shape feels right, continue with facial expression drawing practice so the brows, mouth, cheeks, and head angle support the same emotion.
+For a full character next, use the anime hair drawing guide, anime girl drawing ideas, and anime pose references.

-- 7.1Kshares
+- 7.6Kshares

 - Facebook0

-- Pinterest7.1K
+- Pinterest7.6K

 - Twitter0